TOGETHER + THROUGH

-In the first two meetings, I will ask questions about who you are, your life experiences, and your reasons for seeking care.
-I will ask you questions about how you have been feeling (e.g., have you had difficulty with sleep lately?
+In the first two meetings, we will ask questions about who you are, your life experiences, and your reasons for seeking care.
+We will ask you questions about how you have been feeling (e.g., have you had difficulty with sleep lately?
 Do you feel like you're missing connections with others?) and at the end of this process, we co-create a treatment plan, which is a way of holding each other accountable while working together.
-It is really important that during those first two sessions, you also ask me questions because you are making sense of who I am and determining if we are a good match.
-Some folks have asked me questions about my identities, my motivation for becoming a psychologist, and what it is like being a therapist.
+It is really important that during those first two sessions, you also ask us questions because you are making sense of who we are and determining if we are a good match.
+Some folks have asked questions about our identities or about what it is like being a therapist.

 DO YOU OFFER ONLINE THERAPY?

 Yes we do!
 However, even if it may be more convenient, there are some clients who will not be appropriate for teletherapy services.
 Be sure to ask any questions you may have about this service during our telephone consultation.